If you want to create stunning compositions, you must be familiar with lines in photography.

 I’d recommend you start by locating some interesting foreground lines.
 Then see if you can fit them diagonally into the composition.
 I like to position diagonals, so the line begins just around one corner and ends just opposite the other corner.

-By carefully positioning the diagonals within the frame, you can make sure that the viewer moves in the right direction.
+By carefully positioning the diagonals within the frame, you can ensure that the viewer moves in the right direction.
 I’d recommend keeping the diagonals in service to the main subject; it’s a bad idea to create interesting diagonals if those diagonals take you off into a boring distance with no other compelling elements to highlight.

+4. Converging Lines